 - Holographic projections for concerts

 How the words holographic and iridescent are used in the marketplace

 In the description boxes in makeup products that use “holographic” or “iridescent” are referencing the vibrancy of the colours.
 They both would be colour shifting and rainbow coloured prisms but it’s a difference between the deeply vibrant or the softly saturated.
 The vibrancy of colours makes a large difference when discussing depth.

 Iridescent products have colour shifting properties because of plastics and other types of colourful particles used in the production process.
 Most iridescent products just have to show a simple display of colours shifting from a start point to an end point.
-When moving the object to show the colour shifting properties would show you the adjusted hue and tint of thst particular product.
+When the object is moving to show the colour shifting properties it would show you the adjusted hue and tint of thst particular product.
 For example, an iridescent product can appear to have a glow or a colour becoming lighter within the hue.
 The product would also look flat because there’s no depth perception to see the form of the product.
 Also, it not uncommon that iridescent product would go from one hue to another hue just not a full spectrum of colour on that surface.